ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [vital_status_at_sampling](vital_status_at_sampling.md) - Vital Status of an Individual at the point of sampling (eg:'Alive', 'Deceased').
      * [Biospecimen➞vital_status_at_sampling](Biospecimen_vital_status_at_sampling.md)
  * [xref](xref.md) - Database cross references for an entity.
-     * [NamedThing➞xref](NamedThing_xref.md) - Holds one or more database cross references for an entity.
      * [Protocol➞xref](Protocol_xref.md) - One or more cross-references for this protocol.
 (Eg: manufacturer protocol, protocol from publication etc )
      * [Publication➞xref](Publication_xref.md) - One or more cross-references for this Publication.
      * [Sample➞xref](Sample_xref.md) - One or more cross-references for this Sample.
 For example, this Sample may have an EBI BioSamples accession or an EGA Sample accession.
  * [year](year.md) - Year in which the paper was published.